jacderida/devbox/README.md

 # devbox
 Defines my personal development environment in Ansible.

 Anything provisioned here is done so from public sources like Github.
-For anything private, such as pSSH keys, AWS keys and so on, will be done as a separate step.
-For that reason, it may be necessary to run the dotfiles bootstrap after again, after those private aspects have been defined.
+Anything private, such as SSH keys, AWS keys and so on, need to be done as a separate step.
+For that reason, it may be necessary to run the dotfiles bootstrap again, after those private aspects have been defined.

 ## Development and Testing